ivuorinen/semver-ranger/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ivuorinen
 ---

-**Describe the bug**

-A clear and concise description of what the bug is.
+**Describe the bug**: A clear and concise description of what the bug is.

-**To Reproduce**
+The bug is not described.

-Steps to reproduce the behavior:
+**To Reproduce**: Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**

-A clear and concise description of what you expected to happen.
+**Expected behavior**: A clear and concise description of what you expected to happen.

-**Screenshots**
+No expected behavior described.

-If applicable, add screenshots to help explain your problem.
+**Screenshots**: If applicable, add screenshots to help explain your problem.

+No screenshots provided.

 **Desktop (please complete the following information):**